 This module introduces some principal quantitative methods for analysing data related to various aspects of running a business.
 In many instances, the application of quantitative methods may improve the quality of business decisions by grounding those decisions in analyses of available data rather than the gut feelings or preferences of decision makers.

-Via a series of lectures, case studies and in-class activities, you will be introduced to foundational psychological, sociological and cultural theories to understand behavior of individuals in the market.
-The goal to help you understand how to segment and target your market, and then, how to relate and foster a desirable behavior from your customers.
+Via a series of lectures, case studies and in-class activities, you will be introduced to foundational psychological, sociological and cultural theories to understand behaviour of individuals in the market.
+The goal to help you understand how to segment and target your market, and then, how to relate and foster a desirable behaviour from your customers.

 Brand Management and Communication Strategies